misterburton/ideo-sf-vr-nerd-night/README.md

 1. Download Sublime Text 3 Trial [here](http://www.sublimetext.com/3) (or simply use whichever your preferred code editor)
 2. Download the project files we'll be workin from [here](https://github.com/misterburton/ideo-sf-vr-nerd-night/blob/master/assets/ideo-aframe-vr-nerd-night.zip?raw=true)
 3. Unzip the project files and drag the `ideo-aframe-vr-nerd-night` folder to the Sublime Text icon in either your dock or 'Applications' folder
+4. Open your Terminal app by pressing command + space to open Spotlight, then type 'terminal' and press return to launch the app
+5. In terminal, type `cd`, followed by a space, and drag & drop the `ideo-aframe-vr-nerd-night` folder into the terminal window.
+Press `return`
+6. Now, type `python -m SimpleHTTPServer` and press `return`
+7. Point your browser to `http://localhost:8000` — this is the browser window w/in which you will see our progress as we work

+> _Note: all we've done in steps 4-7 is tell Mac OS X to treat the `ideo-aframe-vr-nerd-night` folder as a web server._

 In Sublime Text, double-click both the `index.html` and `index-final.html` files in the sidebar.
 A review of the existing code shows we've added a `meta` tag for iOS home screen apps and imported a pair of JavaScript files: